 they mostly care about students who play sports and forget about the other students lets just be honest. they care for the IEP students and students who play sports but the other students don't get the same treatment I would know I have a child in each category and I see the difference in each

 Marion-Franklin High School is a public high school in Columbus.
 The principal of Marion-Franklin High School is Mrs. Pamela B. Diggs, whose e-mail is PDiggs5103@columbus.k12.oh.us.
 1,084 children attend Marion-Franklin High School and are mostly Black, non-Hispanic; White, non-Hispanic; and Multiracial.
-99% of the 1,084 students here are classified as "economically disadvantaged", and 81% are paying reduced lunch prices.
-The student to teacher ratio at Marion-Franklin High School is 20:1.
+99% of the 1,084 students here are classified as "economically disadvantaged", and 81% get reduced lunch prices.
+The ratio of students to teachers at Marion-Franklin High School is 20:1.
 Alum Crest High School is one of the nearest high schools.

 - Ceramics sculpture

 - Computer arts

 - Theater drama

 - Cross country

 |Native Hawaiian or Other Pacific Islander||0%||%|

 |Students eligible for free or reduced-price lunch program||81%||79%|